runningcode/classnotfound/README.md

 Run `./gradlew connectedCheck` to reproduce.

-The app throws the following exception when restoring a fragments state inside a ViewPager.
+The app throws an exception when restoring a fragments state inside a ViewPager.

+The manual repro steps are as follows: switch to 3rd tab open activity (with button) press back switch back to 1st tab

+This reproduces 100% of the time on SDK 19.
 ```
 Caused by: android.os.BadParcelableException: ClassNotFoundException when unmarshalling: android.support.v7.widget.RecyclerView$SavedState
 at android.os.Parcel.readParcelableCreator(Parcel.java:2147)